by Lance Hill | Jan 25, 2023 | How To, Mirliton

 Fig. 3.
 Sprout planted “sprouting end down” at 45-degree angle with about 2/3 underground in a 3-gallon container.

-4. Trellising: Construct a short trellis to support the vine as it grows.
-For the trellis, use either 24” tomato stakes with a yarn lattice or a small tomato cage (fig. 4).
+4. Trellising: Use a 24” – 36″ tomato cage as a trellis.
 You can prune it back for months to keep it compact, and that won’t hurt the vine.
 The goal is to develop a good root ball.
+When you transplant it into the ground in the spring, the vine can be unwound from the tomato cage, and the canopy can be attached to your garden trellis (see below images).

 Meet The Squirrelator